Another Passenger: Reception and packaging

 Another Passenger peaked at No. 29 on the Billboard Pop albums chart.
 The lead single "It Keeps You Runnin'" peaked at No. 46 on the Pop singles chart and No. 27 on the Adult Contemporary chart, while the second single "Half a Chance" appeared only on the Adult Contemporary chart, peaking at No. 39.
 Despite the lukewarm commercial reception, the album was, and remains, one of Simon's best-reviewed works.
 Ken Tucker, writing in Rolling Stone, called it "Carly Simon's best record", and referred to the track "Cowtown" as the "finest song she has written".
 He also singled out the ("loping, slick") "Half a Chance" and the ("tropical thumper") "Darkness 'Til Dawn" as "equally entertaining" tracks.
-AllMusic rated the album 3 out of 5 stars, calling it "an album full of tasty licks".
+AllMusic rated the album 3-out-of-5-stars, calling it "an album full of tasty licks".
 It has also gone on to become a favorite among many of Simon's fans.

 Cash Box said of the single "Half a Chance" that "the chorus is authoritative, filled with confidence, and, as usual, her words are striking."
-The track "Libby" was included on Simon's 1995 three-disc box set Clouds in My Coffee 1965-1995, and the track "In Times When My Head" was included on Simon's 2002 career spanning collection Anthology, as well as her 2015 compilation Songs from the Trees (A Musical Memoir Collection).
+The track "Libby" was included on Simon's 1995 three-disc box set Clouds in My Coffee, and the track "In Times When My Head" was included on Simon's 2002 two-disc career spanning collection Anthology, as well as her 2015 two-disc compilation Songs from the Trees (A Musical Memoir Collection).

 Film director Terrence Malick appears on the back cover smoking at a bar.